ElFeesho/tgbdual/docs/README.txt

 	  would be more difficult.
   * Supported file extensions added: .gba (for Goomba/Goomba Color) and .sgb.
 * Windows version only:
+  * A new "mirror mode" flips the entire display horizontally and also swaps the inputs for the left and right directions on the D-pad.
+It can be turned on through Options > Display > Mirror Mode.
   * All dialogs/menus have been translated to English at the source code level.
   * Along with the ROM and SRAM folders, users can now specify the SRAM file extensions used for Slot1 and Slot2 (the defaults are still .sav and .sa2.)
+  * The options for showing the FPS meter are now Off, Slot1, Slot2, and Both.

 Bugfixes:
 * Windows version: